Using a 3 bin composting system makes it easy to manage, turn, aerate and use. Learn more as we talk about how to get started with this system.

 As the title suggests, we use three bins to complete our full cycle of composting.

-As a side note, all of this will definitely depend on how quickly you create the material that needs to be composted.
+All of this will depend on how quickly you create the material that needs to be composted.

 Some people will find that they need much larger bins or need to simply resort to large piles that are turned and shifted.
 These bins have always worked great for us, but we live on .15 acres in a large urban city, which may be very different from your situation.

 You may also wonder how to know if bin number three is truly ready to be used.
 The easiest way to tell if your compost is done is by sight and feel.
 Does it look like compost and is it cool to the touch?
 If you can still discern large chunks of food or specific plants, it needs more time.